datastax/dsbulk/manual/settings.md

 The maximum number of bound values to print.
 If the statement has more bound values than this limit, the exceeding values will not be printed.

-Setting this value to `-1` disables this feature (not recommended).
+Setting this value to `-1` makes the maximum number of bound values unlimited (not recommended).

 Default: **50**.